davidfekke/fek.io/src/blog/2021-04-25/how-to-upgrade-an-express-rest-app-to-fastify.md

 # Conclusion

-As you can see from this example, the structure of a Fastify app is not that disimilar to an Express app.
+As you can see from this example, the structure of a Fastify app is not that dissimilar to an Express app.
 For a simple application like this, this is a good example of an app that can be upgraded to Fastify.